esikm/Pillow/docs/handbook/image-file-formats.rst

 IMT
 ^^^

-PIL reads Image Tools images containing ``L`` data.
+PIL2 reads Image Tools images containing ``L`` data.

 IPTC/NAA
 ^^^^^^^^

-PIL provides limited read support for IPTC/NAA newsphoto files.
+PIL2 provides limited read support for IPTC/NAA newsphoto files.

 MCIDAS
 ^^^^^^

-PIL identifies and reads 8-bit McIdas area files.
+PIL2 identifies and reads 8-bit McIdas area files.

 MIC
 ^^^

-PIL identifies and reads Microsoft Image Composer (MIC) files.
+PIL2 identifies and reads Microsoft Image Composer (MIC) files.
 When opened, the first sprite in the file is loaded.
 You can use :py:meth:`~file.seek` and :py:meth:`~file.tell` to read other sprites from the file.